The NJ Cannabis Regulatory Commission (NJCRC) approved 56 adult-use cannabis licenses of different types.

 Ownership Change for Columbia Care to Cresco Labs

-Brown noted they were poised to approve Columba Care’s purchase by Cresco Labs.
+Brown noted the CRC planned o approve Columba Care’s purchase by Cresco Labs.

 “They applied for a change of ownership.
 They’ve complied with our background investigation,” he said.
 “Cresco Labs does not have any other licenses here in the State of New Jersey.
 It’s a pretty straightforward transfer.
 We recommend approval.”

 At this time, Cresco Labs is now the largest cannabis corporation that is a Multi-State Operator (MSO) in the country, followed by Curaealf.